-So, I've got a little bit of a crush on hot fudge.
+So, I've got a little bit of a crush on hot fudge and subsequently, this hot fudge cake in a cup.
 And it's kind of weird because I'm not really that much of a chocolate person.
 I mean, I like chocolate cake and pie and ice cream, but those death-by-quadruple-chocolate-bypass-desserts are bit too much for me.
-Even chocolate bars are too much sometime.
+Even chocolate bars are too much sometimes.
 But oooh baby, give me some hot fudge on a bowl of vanilla ice cream with roasted almonds and I'll be your BFF for eternity.

-The other night we made a few of these Coffee Cakes in a Mug for dessert and it reminded me how much fun it is to just make small little portions of desserts.
+The other night we made a few of these Coffee Cakes in a Cup for dessert and it reminded me how much fun it is to just make small little portions of desserts.
 I love that it's just enough to eat at once and I'm not being tempted by it 2 or 3 days later when it's still sitting on my counter.
-So, later that night I was scrolling through Pinterest and saw a post for Hot Fudge Cake baked in a 8×8 pan and I knew that I needed to figure out a way to make it a mug cake.
+So, later that night I was scrolling through Pinterest and saw a post for Hot Fudge Cake baked in an 8x8 pan and I knew that I needed to figure out a way to make it a chocolate coffee mug cake.

-The result is a tender cake that is swirled with gooey "hot fudge".
+The result is a tender, chocolate coffee mug cake that is swirled with gooey "hot fudge".
 In truth, it's actually more the consistency of pudding but I'll just call it hot fudge.
-You'll notice that the recipe calls for self rising flour and if you don't have that on hand, you're not out of luck.
-Just add an 1/8 of a tsp of baking powder and a pinch of salt to the batter.
-I do like to use the self rising though because it makes it just that much easier.
+You'll notice that the recipe calls for self-rising flour and if you don't have that on hand, you're not out of luck.
+Just add an ⅛ of a teaspoon of baking powder and a pinch of salt to the batter.
+I do like to use the self-rising though because it makes it just that much easier.
 Hope you enjoy!

 - few drops of vanilla